eyedeekay/apt-now-history/README.md

 ###Transport Types
   * Version-Controlled
     - git(Complete as a way up updating the server, but can't be used to retrieve individual software packages or update software.
-Might be possible to implement as a method driver?
-That would be cool.
-Also cloning is pretty much like making an instant mirror, which is cool.)
+Cloning is pretty much like making an instant mirror, which is cool.)
 	- hg(Not started, but straightforward.
 Pretty much the same as the git code with very little alteration, just some transliterating of commands with